-Ourganda employs a master care team comprised of two medical clinical officers, a senior driver, an apprentice driver, an accountant, and a program director.
+Ourganda employs a master care team comprised of two medical clinical officers, a midwife, a senior driver, an apprentice driver, and a part-time accountant.
 These team members, who are Ugandan nationals, travel to the most remote villages along the Congo border.

 How the Volunteer Wellness Clubs Benefit Each Village:

-The “Person of Health”, “Person of Peace,” and the Assistant work together as that village’s extension of the master care team.
+The “Person of Health”, “Person of Peace,” and “Person of Extension” work together as that village’s extension of the master care team.
 The master team provides each local team with a cell phone.

 • The “Person of Health” leads the health initiatives in the village.
 He or she encourages people to join the wellness club, reinforces the benefits of healthful living, and calls our master team with questions or when an emergency arises.
 The master team then decides whether to travel to the village and provide treatment themselves, or to arrange for transportation to the nearest clinic or hospital.